Dovyski/As3GameGears/plugins/as3gg-sideinfo/README.txt

 === As3GameGears Project Info ===
-Contributors: tommcfarlin
+Contributors: Fernando Bevilacqua
 Tags: plugins, code
 Requires at least: 3.2
 Tested up to: 3.2
 Stable tag: 1.0

-As3Gamegears Project Info
+Displays information about tools on the right side of the page.

 == Description ==

-TODO: Longer description of the plugin
+Displays information about tools on the right side of the page.

 == Installation ==